SysBioInra/rbatools/README.md

     /tutorials/jupyter_notebooks

 Please note that rba-models should be obtained (see section "Model availability") and stored in the same directory as this repository, prior to running the notebooks.

 #### Example_workflows_rba_tools.ipynb
 This is a Jupyter notebook with example applications and workflows of rbatools with B.subtilis model.
+#### Model_components_information_access.ipynb

+This is a Jupyter notebook with example applications on how to access information on model-components and their relationships in the B.subtilis model.

 #### Example_workflows_rba_tools_Ecoli.ipynb
-Same example applications and workflows with E.coli model.
+Example applications and workflows with E.coli model.
-#### Model_components_information_access.ipynb
-This is a Jupyter notebook with example applications on how to access information on model-components and their relationships.
+(Please note significantly longer computation times, than with B.subtilis model)

 ## Documentation

 ## Running

 ### run in own scripts

 ### run provided scripts

 ### run command-line tool